 Write a Captivating Book Description

 If you created a good book cover, and you managed to get some good book reviews for your book, then people might click on your thumbnail and read the description.
 Your book description can be the difference between a reader hitting the back button or hitting the buy button.

 Your book description, or your synopsis, or your book blurb, is designed to get a person to want to read your book.
 Don't try to summarize your entire book.
-You have to write intriguing, compelling copy that leaves the reader wanting to know more.
+You have to write intriguing, compelling copy that leaves the reader wanting more.